Bride of the Monster

 Bride of the Monster is a 1955 American independent science fiction horror film, co-written, produced and directed by Edward D. Wood Jr., and starring Bela Lugosi and Tor Johnson with a supporting cast featuring Tony McCoy and Loretta King.
+It was originally titled Bride of the Atom.

 The film is considered to have Wood's biggest budget ($70,000).
 Production commenced in 1954 but, due to further financial problems, was not completed until 1955.
 It was released in May 1955, initially on a double bill with Macumba.
+In February 1956, it played (retitled Bride of the Monster) at drive-ins on a double feature with The Beast with a Million Eyes.

 Plot

 In a stretch of woods, two hunters are caught in a thunderstorm.
 They decide to seek refuge in Willows House, supposedly abandoned and haunted.
 They find Willows House occupied, and the current owner, scientist Dr. Eric Vornoff, denies them hospitality.
-They attempt to force their entry into the house, but a giant octopus is released from its tank and sent after them.
-The octopus kills one of the hunters while Vornoff's mute assistant Lobo captures the other.
+They attempt to force their entry into the house, but are then scared off by Vornoff’s mute assistant Lobo.
+With the hunters on the run, Vornoff heads to his laboratory through a secret tunnel behind a fireplace and releases a giant octopus from its tank to send it after the hunters.
+The octopus kills one of them, while Lobo captures the other as he tries to save his friend from the octopus.
 Vornoff experiments on the unwilling hunter, who dies on the operating table.

 There are now twelve missing victims.
 Reporter Janet Lawton vows to go to Lake Marsh to investigate.
 Officer Tom Robbins and Lieutenant Dick Craig, Janet's fiancé, talk to Professor Vladimir Strowski, an intellectual from Europe who agrees to assist in investigating the Marsh but not at night.
 That night, another storm begins.
 Janet drives alone to Lake Marsh, but visibility is poor, and she drives off the road and into a ravine.
 Lobo rescues her.

 Janet awakens to find herself a prisoner of Vornoff, who uses hypnosis to put her back to sleep.
 The following day, Craig and Robbins drive to the area around Lake Marsh, a swamp.
 The partners discuss the strange weather and mention that the newspapers could be right about "the atom bomb explosions distorting the atmosphere".
 The duo eventually discovers Janet's abandoned car; she becomes the thirteenth missing victim.
 They leave the swamp while Strowski drives a rented car to the swamp.